Pueblo, Colorado: Home of Heroes

 Pueblo is the hometown of four Medal of Honor recipients (tied only with Holland, Michigan, also with four, each having more than any other municipality in the United States): William J. Crawford, Carl L. Sitter, Raymond G. Murphy, and Drew D. Dix.
 President Dwight D. Eisenhower, upon presenting Raymond G. "Jerry" Murphy with his medal in 1953, commented, "What is it... something in the water out there in Pueblo?
 All you guys turn out to be heroes!"

 In 1993, Pueblo City Council adopted the tagline "Home of Heroes" for the city due to the fact that Pueblo can claim more recipients of the Medal per capita than any other city in the United States.
 On July 1, 1993, the Congressional Record recognized Pueblo as the "Home of Heroes."
 A memorial to the recipients of the medal is at the Pueblo Convention Center.

-Central High School is known as the "School of Heroes," as it is the alma mater of two recipients, Sitter and Crawford.
+From 1846 to 1847 three detachments of the Mormon Battalion wintered in Pueblo during the Mexican–American War.

 Geography

 Pueblo is 100 mi south of Denver and is on the front range of the Rocky Mountains.
 Pueblo sits on the western edge of the Great Plains in a high desert area of terrain in southern Colorado and is near the western edge of the Southwestern Tablelands ecology region.

-According to the 2020 United States Census, the city had a total area of 145.254 km2, including 1.815 km2 of water.
+According to the 2020 United States census, the city had a total area of 145.254 km2, including 1.815 km2 of water.

 Climate

-Pueblo has a steppe climate (Köppen BSk), with four distinct seasons.
+Pueblo has a Semi-arid climate (Köppen BSk), with four distinct seasons.
 Winter days are usually mild, but the high does not surpass freezing on an average 14.4 days per year, and lows fall to 0 °F or below on 6.2 nights.
-Snowfall usually falls in light amounts, and due to the high altitude, and the accompanying stronger sun, rarely remains on the ground for long (typically, for one or two days).
+Snowfall usually falls in light amounts, and rarely remains on the ground for long (typically, for one or two days).
 January is the snowiest month, and the seasonal average is 28.3 in; however, snow is uncommon in October, and in May or September, snow is exceedingly rare, with an average first and last date of measurable (≥0.1 in) snowfall being November 4 and April 9, respectively.
 Summers are hot and dry, with 90 °F or greater highs are on average seen 71.6 days per year, with 100 °F or greater on 12.0 days.
 Diurnal temperature ranges are large throughout the year, averaging 32.5 F-change.

 Precipitation is generally low, with the winter months receiving very little.
 Sunshine is abundant throughout the year, with an annual total of nearly 3,470 hours, or 78% of the possible total.
 Pueblo is considered a high desert climate, and sits on the desert lands in southern Colorado between Pueblo and the Royal Gorge.